Before You Buy a Multifunction Printer

 Multifunction printers (MFPs) have become incredibly popular with small and home businesses and no wonder; an MFP can save space, reduce energy costs, and improve productivity by integrating the traditional office duties of printing, faxing, scanning, and copying into a single device.
 MFPs (also known as all-in-ones) continue to decline in price while improving in features.

-An MFP is essentially a printer with added scanning/copying and fax capability.
+A multi-function printer is essentially a printer with added scanning/copying and fax capability.
 Typically a printer manufacturer will market both a basic printer and an all-in-one based on the same printing engine.
 Even if you don’t have a regular need to fax, scan or copy having an MFP gives you the flexibility to do so when required.

 If your business does not have a need for scanning/copying and faxing, a “printer only” unit is less expensive to purchase and may be simpler to operate as MFPs typically come with document feeders (increasing the size and weight), more complex control panels, and additional software for faxing, scanning, etc.